South Bristol Amateur Radio Club

 Walking

-The Novers Park Community Centre is a fully fenced site, and the only point of entrance is via the single track alley that leads between numbers 122 and 124 Novers Park Road.
-Pedestrians have to walk along Novers Park Road to the alley to get to the Community Centre.
-There is a pedestrain crossing on Leinster Avenue just to the north east of Novers Park Road to allow safe crossing of Leinster Avenue should this be necessary.
+The Novers Park Community Association is a fully fenced site, and the only point of entrance is via the single track alley that leads between numbers 2 and 124 Novers Park Road.
+Pedestrians have to walk along Novers Park Road to the alley to get to the Community Association building.
+There is a pedestrian crossing on Leinster Avenue just to the north east of Novers Park Road to allow safe crossing of Leinster Avenue should this be necessary.

 Cycling

-As with the pedestrain access, direct access to the Novers Park Community Centre for cyclists is via the short single track alley between 122 and 124 Novers Park Road.
+As with the pedestrian access, direct access to the Novers Park Community Association building for cyclists is via the short single track alley between 2 and 124 Novers Park Road.
 There are no designated cycle lanes in the vicinity of the site and cyclists are advised that there can be a significant amount of on street parking in the area particularly on Leinster Avenue which can reduce the available road width to less than that required for two way traffic.
 There are no formal cycle parking facilities at the site, however there is ample opportunity to secure a cycle to parts of the buildings external realm.

 Bus